Standards for Handicap Accessibility

 Accessibility standards arose from the desire to give access to the disabled to public venues and are driven today by the need to accommodate the aging population.

 Accessibility is denoted by the universal wheelchair logo.
 However, accessibility includes efforts to make products usable or compatible with the visually impaired, hearing impaired, those who can walk but only with the use of canes or walkers and other physical limitations.
+This is why accessibility standards cover far more than wheelchair ramps.

 ISO Standards for Accessibility